 What are the benefits of responsive web design?

 With a number of mobile users increasing every day, it becomes mandatory to provide the best possible experience for them.
 Having a website that supports your business is great, but if the site users cannot find the information they need while on-the-go, quickly and easily, your site needs changes.
 Visitors will be more likely to engage with a responsive website.
 Learn more in our blog: Improving the User Experience on your eCommerce Site.

 Google ranking improvement

 Once you have a satisfied and happy visitor, you get additional benefits from Google.
-As we stated above, Google is now focusing on users experience ensuring an easy approach to the websites no matter which device they use.
-Also, Google prefers responsive web design because it allows crawling the website that has only one URL and HTML for mobile and desktop site.
+As we stated above, Google is now focusing on users’ experience ensuring an easy approach to the websites no matter which device they use.
+Also, Google prefers responsive web design because it allows crawling the website that has only one URL and HTML for mobile and desktop websites.
 Thus so, Google can crawl and index both of them, in a more efficient way.
 It has become much easier for users to share and engage with content when there is only one website and URL.
 Otherwise, they will go elsewhere, so the overall ranking of your business website will bounce.
 Better user experience leads to better and improved rankings on Google.
-To learn more about SEO company Toronto services get in touch with us today!
+To learn more about Toronto web design company to learn more. get in touch with us today!